TWUOnline/far-centre-guides/pages/05.samc/07.mcom-221-digital film making/chapter.md

 # MCOM 221: Digital Film Making

-**See guide at** YOU WILL NEED TO MAKE THIS LINK

-Guide includes these sections:
+This guide includes these sections:

 1. Course Overview & Syllabus
 2. Class Schedule
 3. Learning Activities & Assessments
 4. Lesson Notes

+!!
+Be sure to read the full syllabus in Moodle and be familiar with the course content (in particular assignments) described in the Moodle course.